ritaalmeida96/ritaalmeida96/README.md

 <h2>How to Reach Me</h2>
 <hr>
-<p>📫 If you'd like to connect, collaborate, or discuss any opportunities, please feel free to reach out to me on  <a href="your-linkedin-URL" style="text-decoration: none;">
+<p>📫 If you'd like to connect, collaborate, or discuss any opportunities, please feel free to reach out to me on  <a href="https://www.linkedin.com/in/ritaalmeida96/" style="text-decoration: none;">
     LinkedIn</a>.
 I'm always open to networking and engaging in meaningful conversations.</p>

 <h2>Additional Information</h2>